 After the interview is complete, the fee for a service dog and contracts are reviewed with the applicant.
 Upon receipt of the signed contracts from the applicant, the applicant formally becomes a 4 Paws for Ability Family.
-The family then begins to fundraise, as a volunteer, for 4 Paws for Ability.
+The family then pays the fee or fundraises for their fee.

 3rd Stage: Fundraising for Fee for Serivce

-The family is responsible to raise the total amount stated in the contract to move to the 4th Stage.
+The family is responsible to pay/raise the total amount stated in the contract to move to the 4th Stage.

 4th Stage: Class placement and service dog training

-After the family has finished their fundraising, 4 Paws will place the family into a class.
+After the family has paid their fee for serivce, 4 Paws will place the family into a class.
 The class is that period of time the family come to 4 Paws to train with their new service dog.
 Dogs are selected for the class based on the children in them and their needs.
 More dogs are worked for each class than needed and several dogs are worked which may be a good match for each child in the class.
 Formal child-specific training is done in the months before the child comes to class.